renaissance-publishing/renaissance/content/chapters/17-races.md

         encounter their distant cousins in the Commonwealth’s fleets).
       - They still fish and trade along rivers and shores, although Shaded Sea piracy makes this dangerous.
+      - 10 Ranks in Protocol
-      - \+10 Ranks in Protocol, +10 Ranks in one Combat skill, +10 Ranks
+      - 10 Ranks in one Combat skill
-        in one Trade Skill
+      - 10 Ranks in one Trade Skill
+      - one weapon of Cost: Moderate
-      - One cost: Medium weapon, one Skill Kit.
+      - one Skill Kit
-      - Raptor’s Plane Ratfolk don’t gain 10 ranks in Common; instead, they gain 10 ranks in Raptor.
+      - Special: Emerald Plane Ratfolk don’t gain 10 ranks in Common the way most characters do; instead, they gain 10 ranks in Raptor's Common.
 They usually speak Jungle Ratfolk as a native language.

 ### <span id="anchor-111"></span>Shamblers